Why Lifelong Learning is Important (2020)

 The world moves a lot faster than it did in the past, largely driven by technology, and upskilling by means of lifelong learning can be the perfect way to accrue employee value and position yourself as a thought leader in your trade.

-Additionally, lifelong learning can help you to develop your own unique selling point or niche as a professional in your area.
-This can be a very useful thing for saturated industries if you’re looking to break the mould.
+Additionally, longterm learning can help you to develop your own unique selling point or niche as a professional in your area.
+This can be a very useful thing for saturated industries if you’re looking to break the mold.

 Increased Interest in Lifelong Learning

-Recent years has shown a substantial increase in the number of people who have engaged with lifelong learning in Ireland, with 381,000 lifelong learning participants in Q4 of 2019.
+Recent years have shown a substantial increase in the number of people who have engaged with lifelong learning in Ireland, with 381,000 lifelong learning participants in Q4 of 2019.

 Just under half (49%) of respondents cited that they considered doing so to learn a new skill, while 43% of respondents wished to do so to upskill in their current profession.